altlegal/alt-legal-fe-dev-challenge/README.md

  - Users are limited to 3 watchlists.
  - Watchlists update gracefully
  - Watchlists (which hashtags are being monitored, along with any settings, but not the actual tweets) are persisted one way or another.
 Local storage or a db are fine.
+ - Replace the README with your own telling us where to find your code running (heroku or whatnot) or how to spin it up.

 ##### Bonus
  - Users can set the number of tweets per watchlist (default is 5)